 7 Ways to Turn Pumpkin Carving into a Sensory Experience

-You might think that carving pumpkins is just for older children who are able to use the cutting tools and cut out cutting tools and designs; but the truth is that carving pumpkins can also be the perfect sensory experience for toddlers, preschoolers, and young elementary too!
+You might think that carving pumpkins is just for older children who are able to use the cutting tools and cut out elaborate patterns and designs; but the truth is that carving pumpkins can also be the perfect sensory experience for toddlers, preschoolers, and young elementary too!

 Carving a pumpkin with younger children can not only be fun, but you can turn the activity into a sensory experience and teach them valuable lessons in the process.
 Take a look below at 7 ways to turn a pumpkin carving into a sensory experience for your young children and you can create a fall tradition you will never forget!

 1. Let them choose the pumpkins at the patch.

 There is nothing that can mimic the stimulation that occurs when our hands touch and feel different textures.
 Even as an adult I feel my mind going to new places when I am playing with sensory toys!
 By allowing your young children to choose their own pumpkin (or two) at the pumpkin patch, you can open their world of touch up to many new textures.
 From the smooth skin of a pumpkin to the pretty and soft green leaves to the (sometimes) prickly stems; touching the different textures is sure to develop a nostalgic sensory-based memory for your children.
 You can also teach them new vocabulary words to describe the different colors, shapes, and textures.
 Super fun!